codeguybutbackrooms/image-to-ascii/README.md

 2. Character Presets: Style the ASCII art
 3. Characters: Decides which character will able in art
 4. Colors: Enable colors or no colors for art
+5. Include Transparent Pixels: Enable draw the background of png file
-5. Font size: Decides the size of the art
+6. Font size: Decides the size of the art
-6. RGB/Hex/HSV/HSL Converter: Change the color value
+7. RGB/Hex/HSL/HSLA Converter: Change the color value
-7. Embeddable HTML: Save the art as HTML code
+8. Embeddable HTML: Save the art as HTML code

 <i>New features coming soon</i>
 ## 📸 Screenshots